giddykeyz/alx-low_level_programming/0x12-singly_linked_lists/README.md

     100-first.c: C function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

-6. Real programmers can write assembly code in any language 101-hello_holberton.asm: 64-but assembly program that prints Hello, Holberton followed by a new line using only the printf function wito
+6. Real programmers can write assembly code in any language 101-hello_holberton.asm: 64-but assembly program that prints Hello, Holberton followed by a new line using only the printf function with